RecurrentEdgeProcessCPUNeed

 through the following calculations:

-You can also visit the link to edge process CPU need total hourly need across usage patterns’s full calculation graph.
+You can also visit the link to Total hourly need across usage patterns’s full calculation graph.

 fabrication_impact_repartition_weights